hoycalvin/Android_Binary_Converter/README.md

 Ex: "b:101010", "d:34" , "h:a2"

 Push any button after input for automatic conversion.
-Make sure there are no space between the colon and subsequent input.
+Make sure there are no spaces between the colon and subsequent input.